-sells produce and clothing along General de Gaulle Avenue, but many of the city's most unique items are sold in the boutiques, tailors, and fabric shops on smaller side streets.
+Produce and clothing are sold along General de Gaulle Avenue, but many of the city's most unique items are sold in the boutiques, tailors, and fabric shops on smaller side streets.

-shopping outside of its two major cities is found at the Soumbe-dionne craft village, where visitors can watch the artisans carve, sew, and make their products before buying them, and the Tambacounda street market, whose specialty items are handpicked tropical fruit and scarves with meticulously created Senegalese designs.
+Shopping outside of its two major cities is found at the Soumbe-dionne craft village, where visitors can watch the artisans carve, sew, and make their products before buying them, and the Tambacounda street market, whose specialty items are handpicked tropical fruit and scarves with meticulously created Senegalese designs.